QuTech-Delft/OpenSquirrel/docs/compilation-passes/index.md

-Compilation passes are essential steps in the process of converting a high-level quantum algorithm (i.e. quantum circuits) into a hardware-specific executable format.
+Compilation passes are essential steps in the process of converting a high-level quantum algorithm, _i.e._ quantum circuits, into a hardware-specific executable format.
 This process, known as _quantum compilation_,
 involves several stages to ensure that the quantum circuit can be executed efficiently on a given quantum hardware.